TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-performance-unexpectedbehaviorerrorsorexceptions.md

 	ownershipId="AzureData_AzureDatabaseforPostgreSQL"
 />

-# Troubleshoot query execution problems in Azure Database for PostgreSQL
+# Troubleshoot query execution issues in Azure Database for PostgreSQL

-Query execution problems can be caused by the database engine itself or by the interaction of the database engine and the service.
-Follow the recommended steps to troubleshoot your problem.
+Query execution issues can be caused by the database engine itself or by the interaction of the database engine and the service.
+To troubleshoot your issue, use the following recommended steps.

 ## **Recommended Steps**

 * Review your queries for any changes that might have caused the unexpected behavior
 * Monitor the resource consumption of your server.
-If you max out either I/O or compute resources, increase scale up the resource that you are limited on.
+If you max out either I/O or compute resources, scale up the resource that you are limited on.